spacetelescope/style-guides/guides/software-versioning.md

 software has leads to a  diversity of dependent version-tracking tools and complexities.

+We strongly recommend that all code is developed for Python 3.x.
+New Python packages should target 3.x exclusively and not use compatibility packages like `2to3` or `six`.

 ### Major Version Support
 The target major Python version is Python 3.x.
-New Python packages should target 3.x exclusively and not use compatibility packages like `2to3` or `six`.

 The reasoning behind this is straightforward: the Python and Astropy developers are sun-setting support for Python 2.x.
 This means that by 2019 (possibly 2020),